Same India Through Many Different Lenses

-India, a land of diversity, holds a very special place in my heart.
-A nation of many traditions, cultures and religions, India has been an unique place of interest for many travelers and explorers.
+India holds a very special place in my heart.
+A beautiful functional chaos, India is a nation of many traditions, cultures and religions, making it an unique place of interest for many travelers and explorers.
 My life and travels in India can be divided into three parts; I witnessed a different picture of the country in each part.
 Maybe my lens of perception varied or maybe the timeline shifted or maybe the circumstances changed.
 Whatever the reason was, each part played a key role in my understanding of this diverse land.

 Part 1: Moving from a small town to a big city

 Born in a small village of the northern state of Uttar Pradesh, I moved to New Delhi in my childhood.
 I got the opportunity to explore the capital city and a bit of north India during my school and college years.
 Although traveling was not a big agenda item, it was fun to make occasional trips with family and friends to places like Agra, Kanpur, Rishikesh, Allahabad, Lucknow, Nainital, Jaipur, Chandigarh, Gaya etc. I guess these trips were the beginning of a never ending exploration journey.
 This part was less about understanding cultural diversity and being with nature, but more about visiting new places and seeking adventure.

 Two things are still very vivid memory: seeing Taj Mahal for the first time and river rafting in the Ganges in level 4 rapids.

 Part 2: Moving from North to South India

 A 33 hour train journey brought me to a new India I had never seen before.
 I was Bangalored to start a job after graduating from college.
 The explorer inside me sensed a new freedom; there was a lot to discover in this part of India.
 New friends, disposable income and enough time made it possible to do road trips around the southern states.
 Not only it was a new geography to chart, it was totally a different culture to explore and immerse in.